-Sammamish is a community for families, and that means a commitment to the whole family, a commitment to an intergenerational community.
+Sammamish is a community for families.
+A community committed to families must meet the needs of the entire family, including our elders.
 Keeping seniors engaged in the community provides a resource of people who can share their knowledge and skills, volunteer their time, and provide a watchful eye over our neighborhoods.
 We create a safe and healthy intergenerational community when our policies and programs: